+91-92850 11011

 Harsiddhi Temple

-It houses the idols of goddesses Mahasaraswati and Mahalaxmi, with Annapurna sitting between them.
+Harsiddhi Mata Temple has idols of goddesses Mahasaraswati and Mahalaxmi, with Annapurna sitting between them.
 Goddess Annapurna is the major deity worshipped in this temple.
 In the Ardhamandapa, the pillars are dated back to the 11th century.
-During the Maratha empire, the existing structure of the temple was rebuilt.
+During the Maratha Empire, the existing structure of the temple was rebuilt.
 There are two pillars with 1008 lamps outside the entrance.

 Kaliadeh Palace